SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Quantified impact:

-- 12% of orders delayed due to stock issues
+- 12% of orders delayed due to stock unavailability

 - B2B customer NPS: 32 (industry average: 50)